goober99/lisp-gui-examples/examples/eql5/tutorial.md

 that combines both ECL and Qt5 bindings.
 Instead of building yet another calculator, let's build a GUI for generating a tone.

+There are ports of EQL5 to Android and iOS, and a work-in-progress port to Sailfish OS, so EQL5 can also be used to develop mobile apps.
+The "Embedded" part of the name (of both ECL and EQL5) refers to the fact that it can be embedded in existing C++ projects.
+For this tutorial, we'll be building a standalone desktop app.

 ![Screenshot](../../screenshots/lambdanative.png?raw=true "Example screenshot")

 ## Compiling EQL5